cuga-rajal/supercar_plus/README.md

 Place the Supercar Plus script in the prim and sit to drive the car.
 Move forward using your arrow keys and make note of it's direction of movement.
 This will need to be match the vehicle you are linking.
 Stand up. and then adjust the prim and/or your vehicle so that both are oriented the same direction.
 Move the root prim with the car script under the car along it's wheelbase.
 This can be lined up by eye, it doesn't have to be exact.

 Remove any driving scripts that may be on your car.
 If there is a special driver sit animation in the root prim of the car, transfer that from of the car's root prim into your inventory and then delete it from the car.
 Then drag it into the new cube prim which will become the new root prim of the vehicle.
+Also transfer the name of the car object to the cube prim.

-Now link the car and the new root prim together, with the cube prim as the new root prim.
-Also transfer the name of the car object into the cube prim.
+Now link the car and the new root prim together, with the cube prim selected last as the new root prim.
 Reset the script and then test drive it.

 You will probably need to adjust the driver sit offset, gSitTarget_Pos, so the driver appears in the driver's seat.
 This is the offset from the center of the root prim.

 **Getting Familiar:**